What ID do I need to vote?

 Check eligible ID & how to apply for a Voter Authority Certificate

-From May, voters across the UK will need to show photo ID to vote at polling stations in some elections.
-From October, this will also apply to general elections.
-This guide explains what forms of ID are accepted, and what to do if you don't have one.
+Voters across the UK must show photo ID to vote at polling stations in some elections, including general elections.
+This guide explains what forms of ID are accepted, what to do if you don't have ID, and the deadlines to heed.

 As Martin says: "Voting is one of the biggest consumer decisions any of us will ever make.
 It affects our pockets, environment, locality and quality of living.
 So it's important to vote, or you lose your right to whinge."